 But Paul replied, “They have publicly beaten us without trial and jailed us—and we are Roman citizens.
 So now they want us to leave secretly?
 Certainly not!
 Let them come themselves to release us!”
 (Acts 16:37 NLT)

 Like Paul, my “citizenships” often bring me into conflict as well.
-In this time of political and ideological polarization, I’m aware of intense debate in the nation of my earthly citizenship over the “right” way to govern the country, strengthen the economy, provide healthcare for the citizens, keep our borders secure, fight crime…the list of conflicts seems endless!
-And those on each side of each issue are determined that they alone are right and all others are wrong!
+The coming election campaign: I’m aware of intense debate in the nation of my earthly citizenship over the “right” way to govern the country, strengthen the economy, provide healthcare for the citizens, keep our borders secure, fight crime… the list of potential conflicts seems endless!
+Polarization grows as those on each side of each issue are convinced they alone are right and all others are wrong!
 Besides that, I struggle with my own desire for comfort and security versus the “letting-go” values of God’s Kingdom.

-Unlike Paul, my citizenship conflicts aren’t life or death, prison or freedom conflicts at this point.
-But like Paul, I must have right values and the guidance of the Spirit of Jesus to keep my priorities straight and honor the responsibilities of each of my “citizenships”.
+My citizenship conflicts aren’t life or death, prison or freedom conflicts, but like Paul, I must have right values and the guidance of the Spirit of Jesus to make it.

 Father, Please help me to be a faithful and responsible citizen of all the worlds and kingdoms I'm part of.
-My citizenships sometimes bring me into conflicting situations and face me with difficult and challenging decisions.
-May my thoughts, my decisions, and my life be guided by my loyalty to your Kingdom, my Master, my Father, and my Friend.
+My citizenships sometimes bring me into conflicting situations and confront me with difficult and challenging decisions.
+May my thoughts, my decisions and my life be guided by my loyalty to your Kingdom, my Master, my Father, and my Friend.
 Amen.